 (Why are drug profits so high?)

-That the drug racket gives a good return to the investor, who can successfully acquire a slice of the action for him or herself, most of us would agree.
-However, when it comes to explaining why the surpluses from the trade are so high, our theories are not all in agreement.
-One of the most simple explanations is “Because drugs are so expensive,” an explanation that, though not really wrong, doesn’t explain very much.
-A more elaborate explanation will tell us that the actors on the drug market demand to be compensated for the risks they run because of the dangers lurking all around them: the law, dangerous customers, competing gangs, corrupt law enforcers, dangerous disease, etc. Again, this explanation is not wrong, but just as the previous, it explains only a part of the phenomenon.
-A much better explanation can be found by looking at the mechanisms that cause competition in the drug market to weaken; a weakening that allows the players to corner the market, creating oligopolies and sometimes even monopolies.
-By understanding the fundamental “laws” that causes the drug market to get cornered - and the drug lords to set prices way above where they otherwise would have been able to set them – a better understanding of illegalization’s role in the “drug problem” and why great surpluses result can be had.
+Most of us would agree that the drug racket offers a good return to investors who can successfully acquire a slice of the action for themselves.
+However, our theories about why the surpluses from the trade are so high do not all align.
+One of the simplest explanations is, “Because drugs are so expensive,” which, though not entirely wrong, fails to provide much insight.
+A more elaborate explanation suggests that participants in the drug market demand compensation for the risks they face due to the dangers around them: the law, dangerous customers, competing gangs, corrupt law enforcers, hazardous diseases, etc. Again, this explanation is not incorrect, but like the previous one, it only accounts for part of the phenomenon.
+A much better explanation can be found by examining the mechanisms that weaken competition in the drug market; this weakening allows players to corner the market, creating oligopolies and sometimes even monopolies.
+By understanding the fundamental “laws” that cause the drug market to be cornered—and drug lords to set prices significantly above where they otherwise could—one can gain a better understanding of illegalisation's role in the “drug problem” and the reasons behind the substantial surpluses that result.

-Questions and issues that can/will be dealt with: Who is getting rich from the drug trade?
-How is globalization “playing” in regards to the size of the surpluses?
-Do the surpluses from the drug trade get evenly distributed, or does it “trickle down” to more or less everybody in the drug-providing organizations?
-What happens to competition when the number of drug lords per square mile is increased/decreased?
+Questions and issues that can or will be addressed include: Who is getting rich from the drug trade?
+How is globalisation “playing” in terms of the size of the surpluses?
+Are the surpluses from the drug trade evenly distributed, or do they “trickle down” to more or less everyone in the drug-providing organisations?
+What happens to competition when the number of drug lords per square mile increases or decreases?

 12. Why Are Drugs Illegal?